ZebraDevs/devtalks/readme.md

 DevTalks - Live Templates

-Place the user.xml in the following folder or your development system.
+Place the user.xml file in the following folder on your development system.

 Note: modify the path you reflect your system paths.
 You may also need to modify the android studio version number.